-You may be eligible to claim a credit or refund of excise taxes included in the price of fuel used on a farm for farming purposes, if you are the owner, tenant, or operator of a farm.
-You may claim only a credit for gasoline, special motor fuel, and compressed natural gas used on a farm for farming purposes.
-You may claim either a credit or refund for aviation fuel used on a farm for farming purposes.
+You may be eligible to claim a credit or refund of excise taxes included in the price of fuel used on a farm for farming purposes.
+To determine whether a fuel used for this purpose qualifies for a credit or refund, see the information on that fuel.